Guatemala Huehuetenango Organic

 HERE TODAY, GONE TOMORROW

 Or at least gone soon.
-This coffee is only available during the month of December.
+This coffee is only available during the month of September.
 And since it’s easy to drink, we recommend scooping up a pound or two while you can.
-Great to serve to guests and give to hosts (much like our Holiday Blend, but who doesn’t love a little variety?).
+Great to serve to guests and give to hosts (if you’re willing to share) or to stock up just for yourself (we won’t judge).

 NOTES FROM THE PEET’S ROASTERY